martinpoljak/fifo-cache/README.md

 turned on by setting `#factor` (or `:factor` in costructor) to another value than `0`.

-*Handicap factor* is multiplier of the max hits count of all items in the cache.
+*Handicap factor* is multiplier of the minimal hits count of all items in the cache.
 It's important set it in some cases.

 If tracking is turned on and no handicap factor is explicitly set, handicap 1 is assigned to new items.
 It's safe, but not very acceptable because cache will become static after filling.
-So it's necessary (or at least higly reasonable) to set priority weighting factor to number between 1 and 0 according dynamics of your application.
+So it's necessary (or at least higly reasonable) to set priority weighting factor to number higher than 1 according dynamics of your application.

 Usage is simple (examples here are for demonstration purposes written without factor set):